stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

                                  + c_practice * loss(m_practice)
    ```

-   where `loss(m_practice)` is a measure of destroyed structure and `c_practice > 0` is fixed once.
+   where `loss(m_practice)` is a measure of destroyed structure and `c_practice > 0` is fixed once per encoding class.

 3. Compute `DeltaS_CH(m_practice)` for all candidates.

-4. Inspect whether candidates that obviously destroy large, coherent parts of mathematics obtain higher tension scores than candidates that preserve them.
+4. Inspect whether candidates that obviously destroy large coherent parts of mathematics obtain higher tension scores than candidates that preserve them.

-*Metrics:*
+**Metrics**

 * Ranking of candidate packages by `DeltaS_CH(m_practice)`.
 * Correlation between high `Practice_stability(m_practice)` and low `DeltaS_CH(m_practice)`.

-*Falsification conditions:*
+**Falsification conditions**

 * If the encoding assigns systematically lower `DeltaS_CH(m_practice)` to candidates that destroy large coherent regions of mathematics than to candidates that preserve them, the encoding is rejected.
 * If no choice of reasonable practice loss function within the encoding class can produce a ranking that respects obvious practice stability judgments, then the current way of including `Practice_stability` is rejected and must be redesigned.

-*Semantics implementation note:*
+**Semantics implementation note**

 The practice stability metric is an effective numerical observable summarising qualitative judgments.
 The experiment stays at the same hybrid level of discrete plus continuous descriptors and does not rely on any additional TU semantics.

-*Boundary note:*
+**Boundary note**

+Falsifying this part of the encoding does not decide CH.
-Falsifying TU encoding != solving canonical statement.
-This experiment tests whether one way of including practice stability into CH axiom tension is workable, but it does not decide which axiom package, if any, is ultimately correct.
+It only tests whether one way of including practice stability into CH axiom tension is workable.

 ---